-Mike Carroll is in his 18th season in 2016-17 as the women's head hockey coach at Gustavus.
-Within his tenure behind the Gustie bench, Carroll has turned Gustavus women’s hockey into one of the most successful programs in NCAA Division III.
-He has compiled an overall record of 359-94-32 in 17 seasons and has the most coaching victories in the history of the program.
-Carroll is the second winningest coach all-time in NCAA Division III women's hockey with 359 wins and a winning percentage of .773.
+Mike Carroll is in his 19th season as the head women's hockey coach at Gustavus in 2017-18.
+During his tenure behind the Gustie bench, Carroll has turned Gustavus women’s hockey into one of the most successful programs in NCAA Division III.
+He has compiled an overall record of 378-101-35 in 18 seasons and has the most coaching victories in the history of the program.
+Carroll is the second winningest coach all-time in NCAA Division III women's hockey with 378 wins and a winning percentage of .769.

-Carroll, an Edina, Minnesota native, competed in hockey and baseball at Mankato State.
-After graduating with a degree in municipal recreation in 1982, Carroll played professional baseball in the Montreal Expos organization for two years.
-Carroll was inducted into the Edina High School Athletics Hall of Fame in 2012 and the Minnesota State University-Mankato Athletics Hall of Fame in 2013.
+Carroll, an Edina, Minnesota native, competed in hockey at Mankato State.
+After graduating with a degree in municipal recreation in 1982, Carroll was inducted into the Edina High School Athletics Hall of Fame in 2012 and the Minnesota State University-Mankato Athletics Hall of Fame in 2013.

 Mike and his wife, Terri, live in Mankato and have two sons, Matt and Mike.